 And if you continue your way up one level, you will find the largest single canvas painting in the world (13.5 metres high and 6.6 metres wide), painted by Michelangelo Grigoletti on the main altar, entitled The Assumption of Mary.

 On the next level is the Treasury of the Cathedral, where, in addition to the liturgical instruments of the past, the oath cross used in coronation ceremonies is kept.
-And in the Panorama Room, which can be accessed from the Treasury and the Dome Observatory as well, – you can see an exhibition on the history of the basilica's construction, as well as a new exhibition with several digital elements on the ongoing renovation and the 176-year-old time capsule.
-If after all that you're just craving a cup of black coffee, you can sip it in the café with a panoramic view of the Danube.
+On the first floor, we also find an exhibition presenting the construction history of the Basilica.
+And in the Panorama Room’s Café, which can be accessed from the Treasury and the Dome Observatory as well, you can sip a cup of black coffee cup and taste the cake varieties of the Cardinals of 19th century while enjoying the panoramic view of the Danube.

 Did you know?

-During the last phase of the construction of the basilica, on 19 August, 1845, a time capsule was placed on the highest point of the building.
-The hermetically sealed copper cylinder was lifted out of the apex cross by archaeologists in the spring of 2021, and its contents can now be seen by the visitors in the Panorama Room.
+During the last phase of the construction of the basilica, on August 19, 1845, a time capsule was placed at the highest point of the building.
+The hermetically sealed copper cylinder was removed from the summit cross by archaeologists in the spring of 2021.
+And on October 7, 2021, a new time capsule was placed in the cross, in which, in addition to a hand-made copy of the document found in the original capsule, commemorative medals of the 52nd International Eucharistic Congress and a mouth mask remembering the coronavirus epidemic were placed.